 Besides regional institutions and projects, the company supports social and cultural projects on the national and international levels.
 For example, LOWA helped the NEPALHILFE BEILNGRIES e.V to build a new school.
-The company’s athletes also work with the organisation KENIAL e.V. to distribute shoes in Nepal.
+The company’s athletes also work with the organization KENIAL e.V. to distribute shoes to children in need, in Nepal.
 In Germany, LOWA acts as an ambassador and supporter of the OUTDOOR AGAINST CANCER partner network, among other things.

 Made in Europe – in order to meet our quality requirements, we plan, develop and manufacture our products exclusively in Europe.
 We operate under the Europe Union’s stringent manufacturing, environmental and labor regulations.
 We put into practice every day what many other companies only pay lip service to: clean manufacturing, minimal waste and fair labor practices.
 From start to finish, LOWA footwear is 100% designed, sourced and handcrafted in our factories in Europe.
 In recognition of these efforts, LOWA has been granted ISO 9001 status for the highest quality construction and process standards.

 Footwear maker, warehouse specialist or procurement manager – the professions at LOWA are as varied as the people who work in them.
 Their skills, their craftsmanship and their commitment are what makes LOWA a successful brand.
 For this reason, the company strives to offer its employees, 250 of them in Jetzendorf, the best possible working environment.
 This includes a whole host of opportunities for advanced training and professional growth.
 A company pension plan is one obvious aspect of LOWA’s commitment to its staff, just like the creation of a work environment in which employees treat one another with candor, fairness, and tolerance.